 Step 5: Financial disclosures

 When your divorce is in process, you need to complete a financial affidavit within 45 days of the date of service to the petition.
-You need to provide the signed affidavit to your spouse within this timeframe.
+You need to provide the signed sworn affidavit to your spouse within this timeframe.
+If you have an attorney, your attorney will help you compile the information and complete the affidavit.

-It is also wise to back them up with financial documents such as those pertaining to your income (pay slips), tax return information, assets, financial statements, bank statements, credit card statements, and copies of any application for credit (such as mortgage applications), among others.
+You will also need to provide financial documents such as those pertaining to your income (pay slips), tax return information, assets, financial statements, bank statements, credit card statements, and copies of any application for credit (such as mortgage applications), among others.

-If you fail to disclose all the vital financial information that your spouse or court should know, then you may face sanctions in a divorce case.
+If you fail to disclose all the vital financial information your spouse or court should know, you may face sanctions in a divorce case.

 Step 6: Trial in the court